Updated August 15, 2022. Originally published November 12, 2021.

 |Security||Frequent attacks based on a large attack surface||Large scale attacks based on a small attack surface or VPNs||Both|

-In our next blog post, we will dive into the security challenges of OT networks – so stay tuned!
-In the meantime, we invite you to watch our recent on-demand webinar, “The Good News in OT Security (Yes, There is Some!)”
+In our next blog post, we will dive into the security challenges of OT networks!
+We also invite you to watch the on-demand version our recent webinar, “The Impact of Digital Transformation on Operational Technology.”